ArnasPuskunigis/comp3015/README.md

 - The os is Widnows 11, I am using an Nvidia 40 series card with OpenGL 4.6.
 - I used visual studio 2022 to write and test the code locally.

+# Inspiration

+When I was learning about blinn phong lighting, the effect blew me away, I thought wow this would look good on a car model, and it did.
+Then I found out how easy it is to make toon shading in OpenGL, I remember it being very difficult to implement in Unity some time ago.
+Therefore I decided to make a car inspector in OpenGL which lets you look at your car models in the toon shaded render.

 # How it works
 The code works by creating a scene in main which constructs an OpenGL window though which you see the application.
 It then compiles some shader programs, these require .vert and .frag shader files.